idea-analytics/ideacolors/README.md

 The point is to help us innovate on the content of our visualizations rather than the look and feel.
-Indeed, the latter is important in conveying analysis and insights in a familier way, but it remains more sizzle than steak.
+Indeed, the latter is important in conveying analysis and insights in a familiar way, but it remains more sizzle than steak.

 ## Installation